Warning! This degree has changed. Read the transition arrangements.

 - Graduate Diploma of Writing (8 subjects)

 From Study Period 1 2019, the Master of Arts (Writing) will change to the Master of Writing.
-The Course Structure will remain the same with some minor changes to units.
+The Course Structure will remain the same with some minor changes to subjects.

 Students may choose to stay in the current Course title or transfer to the new Course title.
 Students who wish to transfer to the new Course title must complete the online Course Transition Application to change your Course before the close of enrolments for SP1, 2019 – 17 February 2019.